 Fair values of financial instruments are estimated using relevant market information and other assumptions, as more fully disclosed in a separate note to our consolidated financial statements.
 Fair value estimates involve uncertainties and matters of significant judgment regarding interest rates, credit risk, prepayments, and other factors, especially in the absence of broad markets for particular items.
 Changes in assumptions or in market conditions could significantly affect the estimates.

-COMPARISON OF RESULTS OF OPERATIONS FOR THE THREE AND NINE MONTHS ENDED SEPTEMBER 30, 2019 AND 2018
+COMPARISON OF RESULTS OF OPERATIONS FOR THE THREE MONTHS ENDED MARCH 31, 2020 AND 2019

-Net income attributable to common shareholders amounted to $4,000 and $12,063, or $0.36 and $1.07 per basic share, for the three and nine months ended September 30, 2019, respectively, compared to $4,082 and $9,962, or $0.36 and $0.88 per basic share, for the same periods in 2018.
-Diluted net income attributable to common shareholders was $0.36 and $1.07 per share for the three and nine months ended September 30, 2019, respectively, compared to $0.36 and $0.87 per share for the three and nine months ended September 30, 2018, respectively.
-The major components contributing to the change when compared to the prior year are an increase of 7.3% and 1.4% in noninterest expense for the three and nine months ended September 30, 2019, respectively, and an increase of 4.4% and 2.7% in net interest income for the three and nine months ended September 30, 2019, respectively, compared to the same periods in 2018.
+Net income (loss) attributable to common shareholders amounted to $(215), or $(0.02) per basic share, for the three months ended March 31, 2020 compared to $3,824, or $0.34 per basic share, for the same period in 2019.
+Diluted net income (loss) attributable to common shareholders was $(0.02) per share for the three months ended March 31, 2020 compared to $0.33 per share for the three months ended March 31, 2019.
+The major components contributing to the change when compared to the prior year are an increase of 53.8% in noninterest expense (mainly driven by merger expenses) for the three months ended March 31, 2020, and an increase of $2,900 in provision for loan losses for the three months ended March 31, 2020, compared to the same period in 2019.
 These and other components of earnings are discussed further below.

 Table of Contents

 Net interest income represents the amount by which interest earned on various earning assets exceeds interest paid on deposits and other interest-bearing liabilities and is the most significant component of our revenues.
-The following table sets forth the amount of our average balances, interest income or interest expense for each category of interest-earning assets and interest-bearing liabilities and the average interest rate for interest-earning assets and interest-bearing liabilities, net interest spread and net interest margin for the three and nine months ended September 30, 2019, and 2018 (dollars in thousands):
+The following table sets forth the amount of our average balances, interest income or interest expense for each category of interest-earning assets and interest-bearing liabilities and the average interest rate for interest-earning assets and interest-bearing liabilities, net interest spread and net interest margin for the three months ended March 31, 2020, and 2019 (dollars in thousands):

 Table of Contents

-Our year-over-year average loan volume increased by approximately 14.1% for the nine months ended September 30, 2019 compared to the nine months ended September 30, 2018.
-Our combined loan and loan fee yield increased from 5.14% to 5.40% for the nine months ended September 30, 2019 compared to the same period in 2018.
-The increased yield for the nine months ended September 30, 2019 is primarily attributable to a 23 basis points increase in contractual loan yields including adjustment for purchase accounting accretion and a four basis points increase in state tax credits, and partially offset by a one basis point decrease in loan fees.
-For the three months ended September 30, 2019, our combined loan and loan fee yield increased from 5.28% to 5.38% compared to the same period in 2018.
-The increased yield for the three months ended September 30, 2019 is primarily attributable to a 14 basis points increase in contractual loan yields including purchase accounting accretion, partially offset by a three basis points decrease in state tax credits and a one basis point decrease in loan fees.
+Our year-over-year average loan volume increased by approximately 30.3% for the three months ended March 31, 2020 compared to the three months ended March 31, 2019 and was mainly driven by the merger with CBT.
+Our combined loan and loan fee yield decreased from 5.39% to 5.23% for the three months ended March 31, 2020 compared to the same period in 2019.
+The decreased yield for the three months ended March 31, 2020 is primarily attributable to a 13 basis points decrease in contractual loan yields including adjustment for purchase accounting accretion, a two basis points decrease in state tax credits, and a one basis point decrease in loan fees.

 . . .